MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Benchmark Details

 \subsubsection{Dataset Splitting.}

 This step is used to model training, including classifiers and conditional generators.
-For labeled datasets like CelebA and FaceScrub, we provide a fixed partition to slice the training and test sets.
+For labeled datasets like CelebA and FaceScrub, we use 80\% data for training, 10\% for validation, and 10\% for testing.
+The validation set is used to select the best trained models, hyperparameters for training, and hyperparameters for defenses.
 For unlabeled datasets such as FFHQ and MetFaces, we provide a script for pseudo-labeling all images by computing the scores.
 The strategy of PLGMI \citep{plg} for the score calculation is contained in the examples of our toolbox.